🦷 DIY Remineralizing Toothpaste

 How it helps: Rich in minerals (calcium, magnesium, silica); binds to toxins, bacteria, and heavy metals while supporting oral detox and pH balance.

 Limitations: Doesn’t actively rebuild enamel; instead, it creates a cleaner, more alkaline environment for remineralization to occur.
+May be slightly abrasive for some people.

 🥥 Coconut Oil